 They were supposedly only pumping out 359 of them, but they manufactured many more than that… in the thousands, I understand.

-The 359 units however, the authentic ones, have become more valuable and are collector items for big truck enthusiasts.
+The 359 units however, the authentic ones, have become more valuable and are collector items for big rig enthusiasts.

-This truck of John's is a beautiful truck.
-It's evidently well-maintained and cared for, ......a 27 year old truck in mint condition.
-It's amazing that a truck of 27 years can look better than some of the newer trucks, when the owner is meticulous about the maintenance of the vehicle.
+This truck of John’s is a beauty, as you can see.
+It’s evidently in top notch condition ……a 27 year old truck in mint condition.
+It’s amazing that a truck of 27 years can look better than some of the newer trucks… helps when the owner is meticulous about the maintenance and general care of the vehicle, too.

-An old school style, and a very gorgeous paint scheme.
-We don't see many short nosed trucks like this one around... quite unique.
-She doesn't seem to lack for power either, with a mechanical Cummins engine.... pre-emissions...just the way we like 'em.
+It’s an old school style with a very slick paint scheme.
+We don’t see many short hood trucks like this one around… quite unique.
+She doesn’t seem to lack for power either, with a mechanical Cummins engine…. pre-emissions…just the way we like ’em.

-I have a friend who owned a nice Pete, also a 1987, model 359, which he rebuilt from scratch... motor, body and all.
+I have a friend who owned a nice Pete, also a 1987, model 359, which he rebuilt from a junk yard truck.
 What a machine THAT thing was!

 These older trucks were great because the average trucker with some mechanical knowledge was better equipped to do some minor repairs.